Fast erasure decoder for hypergraph product codes: Pruned peeling decoder

-The input Tanner graph is generated using the standard progressive edge growth algorithm which is commonly used to produce good classical or quantum LDPC codes~\cite{XEA01}.
+Fig.~\ref{fig:stabilizer_stopping_set} shows an example of a stabilizer stopping set for a very simple HGP code.
+The pruned peeling decoder is designed to break out of stopping sets of this form.
+Fig.~\ref{fig:plots} shows the performance of HGP codes equipped with the pruned peeling decoder with $M = 0,1,2$.
+The input Tanner graphs for these codes are generated using the standard progressive edge growth algorithm which is commonly used to produce good classical or quantum LDPC codes~\cite{XEA01}.
 We use the implementation~\cite{XEA05,github2} of the progressive edge growth algorithm.
+The pruning strategy only slightly improves over the classical peeling decoder and increasing $M$ beyond $M = 1$ does not significantly affect the performance.
+To understand why the ML decoder severely outperforms the pruned peeling decoder, we analyze its most common stopping sets with HGP codes.